UoA-eResearch/leapmotion_gestures/README.md

 1. A Tkinter window
 2. A matplotlib graph

+Unlike at model training time, some model specific parameters are loaded from the `prediction_model` folder.
+A new model and associated parameters may be put in this folder.

 ### The Tkinter Window
 Contains:
 * Text and an image representing the current prediction (provided the prediction meets a certain threshold of significane - we don't want the window being updated continually by low confidence predictions)